Reading Time: 17 minutes

 Nearby City: Bend, OR.

-Strawberry Lake : Grant County
+Strawberry Lake: Grant County

-Strawberry Lake
+Strawberry Lake Grant County

 Best time to visit: Late September to early October.

-Activities can be performed: skiing, and fishing, hiking, and backpacking.
+Activities: skiing, fishing, hiking, and backpacking.

 Google Map Link: https://goo.gl/maps/PbZMnvYFi5cPbLsT9